sst/guide/_examples/how-to-add-jwt-authorization-with-cognito-user-pool-to-a-serverless-api.md

   --username admin@example.com
 ```

 Now we'll authenticate the user.
 Typically, we'll be using our app to do this.
-But just to test, we'll use the AWS CLI, recall we had to enabled the `userPassword` authentication flow for this work.
+But just to test, we'll use the AWS CLI.
+Recall we had to enable the `userPassword` authentication flow for this to work.
 Replace `--client-id` with `UserPoolClientId` from the `sst start` output above.

 ``` bash
 $ aws cognito-idp initiate-auth \